 About The Design

 Instead of a generic political sign with red and blue stripes, I designed the signs myself.
+Many of the features of this design were also present in the signs I created for my 2018 run for Trustee.
 The thought I put into my design is characteristic of the effort I put into everything I do:

 - The mountain outline is based on an Ansel Adams photograph of Longs Peak in Rocky Mountain National Park.
 I began my working life as a technical illustrator and photography is one of my passions.